 A controversial new policy by the federal government will allow employers to pay 15 per cent less to migrant workers than to Canadians.
-The Workers’ Action Centre participated in country-wide actions yesterday to oppose this change, which like the proposed EI changes, will drive down wages for all workers—while allowing some to be paid less… contine reading
+The Workers’ Action Centre participated in country-wide… contine reading

 Archives for May 2012